pietrzakadrian/bank/README.md

 ## TODO list

-1. Write a test using Enzyme/Jest
+1. Write a Components and Unit tests using Enzyme/Jest